trinsic-id/sdk/ui-android/README.md

 This library must be paired with an [api library](https://github.com/trinsic-id/sdk#api-libraries) as part of a full integration.

+## Documentation

+See the [Trinsic docs](https://docs.trinsic.id/docs/) for more detailed information on how to start integrating with our identity acceptance network.

 ## Supported Use Cases

 ### Widget and Hosted Provider Sessions